List of special editions of Today (American TV program): July 14

 Following the attempted assassination of former President Donald Trump the previous day, Savannah Guthrie and Willie Geist hosted a special Sunday edition of Today from Studio 1A and was simulcasted on MSNBC and NBC News NOW.

 2025

 January 30

 The morning after the 2025 Potomac River mid-air collision, a special edition of TODAY began with reporting from the scene.

 April 21

 Following the death of Pope Francis the same day, the show was hosted by Savannah Guthrie and Craig Melvin from Studio 1A.

+2026

+July 4

+On the United States Semiquincentennial a special Saturday edition of Today was hosted by Guthrie and Melvin at Governors Island, with live reporting from naval fleet ships.

 Traditional special editions

 Every Thanksgiving Day (since 2000), Today is truncated to two hours as the Today crew host the Macy's Thanksgiving Day Parade.
 The parade, produced by NBC's entertainment division and not NBC News, occupies what would normally be the show's third and fourth hours.
 During the two hours Today is on the air, there are substitute hosts in Studio 1A as the Today crew prepare to host the parade.

 During coverage of presidential inaugurations or other major events scheduled in Washington, D.C., the show broadcasts either from NBC's Capitol Hill studios or from NBC's Washington bureau.
 During NBC's coverage of the Olympic Games, the program is presented live from the hosting city no matter the time zone and with the weekday team presenting most of the program in lieu of the weekend anchor teams.

 When special events or breaking news happen on the West Coast, one or more anchors will host the show from NBC's Los Angeles bureau.